Panoramic View of Lisbon, Portugal

 Dried cod (bacalhau) : Cod is a key ingredient in Portuguese cuisine, often used in dishes like Bacalhau à Brás .

-Olive oil : Used liberally in Portuguese dishes, especially for grilled meats, salads and roasted vegetables.
+Olive oil : Used generously in Portuguese dishes, especially for grilled meats, salads, and roasted vegetables.

-Potatoes : Served in different forms, roasted or mashed, potatoes accompany many dishes.
+Potatoes : Served in various forms, roasted or mashed, potatoes accompany many dishes.

-Rice : Rice is a staple in dishes like Arroz de Marisco or accompanied by fish and meat.
+Rice : Rice is a staple in dishes like Arroz de Marisco or served alongside fish and meat.

 Recipes